prem-dubey/Backend-Basics/Readme.md

 Always start IIFE with a semicolon to start a new fresh function not something related to previous line <br>

+we have to change the package.json dev part when importing dotenv using the import method <br>

 Sometimes we have to import using extension and we can export uisng const or default <br>